 Some food items like candy and soft drinks are preserved with artificially made preservatives which may be orange.
 Other food items contain orange dyes.

 These preservatives and dyes cannot be totally broken down by the body and are passed on to the large intestine where stool is aggregated.
 This may cause your poop to become orange, especially if you eat large doses of these food items.

-A special type of tropical fish called escolar can cause your poop to change to orange.
+A special type of tropical fish called escolar can cause your poop to change color.
 This is due to the presence of indigestible fat in the fish that it stores on its body to provide buoyancy when swimming.